ebigelow/ebigelow.github.io/about/index.md

 My name is Eric Bigelow and I'm a first-year Master's student in Computer Science at the University of Rochester, located in balmy upstate New York.

-I like thinking about cognitive science, linguistics, and all things A.I.
+I like thinking about brains, language, and all things A.I.
 These days, this is mostly focused around various topics in NLP, computer vision, and machine learning.

 I love juggling and poi, sometimes I play music, and once in a while I take photos (all the photos on this site are my own).